United States Army Military District of Washington

-The Military District of Washington also represents the U.S. Army in the Joint Force Headquarters National Capital Region (JFHQ-NCR), as well as oversight of all ceremonial operations in Arlington National Cemetery.
+The Military District of Washington also represents the U.S. Army in the Joint Task Force – National Capital Region (JTF-NCR), as well as oversight of all ceremonial operations in Arlington National Cemetery.

-The current Commanding General of the Military District of Washington is Major General Allan M. Pepin.
-The Military District of Washington Chief of Staff, and liaison to the JFHQ-NCR, is Colonel Gregory B. Beaudoin.
-The Commanding General, Chief of Staff, and Command Sergeant Major of the Military District of Washington hold the same positions at the JFHQ-NCR, which supervises military planning for the defense of the National Capital Region.
+The current Commanding General of the Military District of Washington is Brigadier General Antoinette Gant.
+The Commanding General, Chief of Staff, and Command Sergeant Major of the Military District of Washington hold the same positions at the JTF-NCR, which supervises military planning for the defense of the National Capital Region.

 History

-The MDW can trace its origin back to the American Civil War when it was formed on March 12, 1862, as the Military District of Washington, and it included the areas of the District of Columbia, Alexandria, Virginia, and Fort Washington, Maryland.
+The MDW can trace its origin back to the American Civil War when it was formed on 12 March 1862, as the Military District of Washington, and it included the areas of the District of Columbia, Alexandria, Virginia, and Fort Washington, Maryland.
 It was first under the command of Bvt.
 Major General James S. Wadsworth.
-It became part of the Department of Washington under the 22nd Army Corps on February 2, 1863 and it was disbanded in 1869.
+It became part of the Department of Washington under the 22nd Army Corps on 2 February 1863 and it was disbanded in 1869.

 The MDW was reformed in 1921 when the War Department created the District of Washington.
 Today MDW is one of the Army's major commands.
 Its installations include Fort McNair, the nation's third-oldest military post still in use, and Fort Myer, Gen. Philip Sheridan's cavalry showplace and site of the first military aircraft flight.

 The District of Washington initially included Fort Washington, Md., Fort Hunt, Va., the District of Columbia and Fort Myer.
 With the dissolution of the District of Washington in 1927, the commanding general of the 16th Infantry Brigade at Fort Hunt became responsible for conducting military ceremonies and administering discipline to service members in the nation's capital.
+In 1936, the Washington Provisional Brigade was organized, thus relieving the 16th Infantry Brigade.
+The Provisional Brigade was formed around elements of the 12th Infantry Regiment, 3rd Cavalry Regiment, 10th Cavalry Regiment and the 16th Field Artillery Regiment.

 In 1942, about five months after the U.S. entered World War II, the War Department created the U.S. Army Military District of Washington to plan for a ground defense of the nation's capital.

 MDW was headquartered during those years in "temporary" buildings at Gravelly Point, Virginia., near Washington National Airport.
 It moved to Second Street, S.W., in Washington, D.C., in the early 1960s, and to its present headquarters at Fort Lesley J. McNair in 1966.

 During the World War II era, MDW was gradually reorganized as a service-and-support command.
 One of MDW's main responsibilities was servicing the newly built Pentagon through the Army Headquarters commandant.
 The United States Army Band, "Pershing's Own," also became an integral part of the command's ceremonial mission during this period.